 When you look back at the history of credit cards, they started out simple and standard.
 Each issuer produced one card with one set of features.
 Today, credit cards come in multiple different forms with ranging interest rates, fees and reward programs.

-Before you allow yourself to feel overwhelmed by the lengthy list of cards available on the market today, it’s important to take the time to determine which type of credit card will best suit your financial needs and lifestyle.
+Before you get overwhelmed by the lengthy list of credit cards available on the market today, take the time to determine which type of card will best suit your financial needs and lifestyle.

 Types of credit cards

-So, how do you figure out which type of credit card would work best for you?
-Consider the different types of credit cards outlined in the following guide and how they may be able to help you reach your financial goals.
+So, how do you decide which card would work best for you?
+Consider the different types outlined below and how they may help you reach your financial goals.

 Balance transfer credit cards

-Balance transfer credit cards allow consumers to transfer a high-interest credit card balance onto a credit card with a low interest rate.
-The best balance transfer credit cards offer an introductory 0% APR period that typically lasts between 15 and 21 months.
-The terms of a balance transfer credit card varies between offers, so be sure to thoroughly read the terms and conditions.
+Balance transfer credit cards allow consumers to transfer a high-interest balance onto a new card with a low interest rate.
+The best balance transfer credit cards offer an introductory 0 percent APR period that typically lasts between 15 and 21 months.
+The terms of a balance transfer credit card vary between offers, so be sure to read the terms and conditions thoroughly.

-Most cards require cardholders to pay a balance transfer fee of 3% or 5%, although there are some credit cards with no balance transfer fee.
-Even with fees, a balance transfer credit card is a great tool with the potential to save you a lot of money if you can pay off your balance during the 0% APR introductory period.
+Most cards require cardholders to pay a balance transfer fee of 3 percent or 5 percent, although there are some with no balance transfer fee.
+Even with fees, a balance transfer card is a great tool with the potential to save you a lot of money if you can pay off your balance during the 0 percent APR introductory period.

 Here are some of our favorite balance transfer credit cards: